2 Introducing the Yocto Project

 For information on how to set up a Build Host with CROPS, see the “Setting Up to Use CROss PlatformS (CROPS)” section in the Yocto Project Development Tasks Manual.

-Windows Subsystem For Linux (WSLv2): You may use Windows Subsystem For Linux v2 to set up a Build Host using Windows 10.
+Windows Subsystem For Linux (WSL 2): You may use Windows Subsystem For Linux version 2 to set up a Build Host using Windows 10 or later, or Windows Server 2019 or later.

-For information on how to set up a Build Host with WSLv2, see the “Setting Up to Use Windows Subsystem For Linux (WSLv2)” section in the Yocto Project Development Tasks Manual.
+For information on how to set up a Build Host with WSL 2, see the “Setting Up to Use Windows Subsystem For Linux (WSL 2)” section in the Yocto Project Development Tasks Manual.

 Toaster: Regardless of what your Build Host is running, you can use Toaster to develop software using the Yocto Project.
 Toaster is a web interface to the Yocto Project’s OpenEmbedded Build System.
 The interface allows you to configure and run your builds.
 Information about builds is collected and stored in a database.
 You can use Toaster to configure and start builds on multiple remote build servers.

 For information about and how to use Toaster, see the Toaster User Manual.